frodosghost/SoYoureGettingAWebsite/chapters/06-TrackingMeasurement.md

 ## It Works Over Time

 Like with a good experiment, trends can only be shown over time.
 It will take months to build up a starting base from when your website is first released.
-Short term spikes in page views will even out over time and after a few months you will have general usage statistics for your website.
+Short term spikes in page views will even out over time, and after a few months you will have general usage statistics for your website.

 Once you have the initial statistics of your website you can start making more "sure" thoughts about how people are using it.
-The initial data can be used to determine how to change the website to engage more people and because it is the base analysis, you can see how changes affect people and their usage of the site in the coming months.
+The analytical data can be used to determine how to change the website so that it will engage more people.
+This will, in turn, encourage you to make small or large updates to your website and see how those changes affect people.
+Which is monitored and then updates are made.
+The circle continues until you hone your message and target market, hopefully engaging more clients along the way.

 Ongoing monitoring of this usage data will give you feedback about changes you have made.
-Understanding that the changes are made for a reason will take the guess work out of updates.
+When changes are made based on data and reason we can feel more sure about getting outcomes.
+Rather than feeling annoyed by our website providing zero results, the data becomes our support structure for making changes and updates.
 This is why monitoring the statistics is an important part of running your website.

 ## What Are We Looking For?

-Are we after a visitor count or people making connections via forms?
-Do we measure clicks to social media as people taking further steps or just clicks from social media?
-How do we want our site to be used and what do we call "success" for our website?
+Consider what results you want from a campaign.
+Are you after an increasing visitor count each month, or people submitting questions via forms?
+Do you measure clicks to social media to share articles, or clicks from social media to read articles as more of a success?
+How do you want your website to be used by clients and what do you call "success" for the investment you put into your website?

 These questions should be considered by your business.
-Success comes in many forms.
-Results that you will want to see will be different from month to month as you change the marketing focus.
+Success comes in many shapes and sizes.
+Results that you will want to see will be different from month to month as you change your marketing focus.

-Firstly you need to discuss what results you are looking for.
-The main increase you are trying to track is people visiting your website but further to that, you are probably looking for visitors to become paying clients.
-Remember analytics will not show how individuals became a client, but trends and pathways the majority of people walked upon.
+You need to determine what results you are looking for, as it will change how you present your website.
+Primarily you want people to visit the website, as it means you were a relevant search result, but visitors do not necessarily pay the bills.
+You are probably looking for visitors to become paying clients as the main goal.

+Remember analytics will not show how individuals became a client, but trends and pathways the majority of people walked upon, so use the trends and pathways to your advantage to guides visitors to be clients.

 ## How Do We Get Results?